Jerry Orbach: Illness and death

 In January 1994, less than two years into his stint on Law & Order, Orbach was diagnosed with prostate cancer.
 He was treated with radiation therapy, but by December 1994, the cancer had returned and metastasized.
 At that point, he went on hormone therapy, on which he remained over the next decade while he continued to star on Law & Order.
-After he left the series at the end of the 2003–04 season, Orbach underwent chemotherapy, but he ultimately succumbed to his cancer on December 28, 2004, at the Memorial Sloan Kettering Cancer Center in New York at age 69.
+After he left the series at the end of the 2003–04 season, Orbach underwent chemotherapy, but he ultimately succumbed to the cancer on December 28, 2004, at the Memorial Sloan Kettering Cancer Center in New York at age 69.
 Orbach's decade-long illness was not revealed to the general public until just weeks before he died.
-Orbach was signed to continue in the role of Lennie Briscoe on the new spin-off Law & Order: Trial by Jury, which gave him a lighter schedule than did the original series, but he was only featured in the first two episodes, both of which aired after his death.
+Orbach was signed to continue in the role of Lennie Briscoe on the new spin-off Law & Order: Trial by Jury, which gave him a lighter schedule than the original series, but he was only featured in the first two episodes, both of which aired after his death.

 The day after Orbach's death, the marquees on Broadway were dimmed in mourning, one of the highest honors of the American theatre world, while NBC re-aired the Law & Order episode "C.O.D." (the last episode of the original series to feature Orbach) in honor of him.
 The Criminal Intent episode "View from Up Here" and the Trial by Jury episode "Baby Boom" were dedicated to Orbach, and the Law & Order episode "Mammon" featured a pictorial memorial of him.

 In addition to his sons, wife, and former wife, Orbach was survived by his mother and two grandchildren, Peter and Sarah Kate Orbach, children of his older son Tony.
-His mother died on July 28, 2012, at the age of 101.
+His mother died on July 28, 2012, at age 101.
 His wife Elaine died in 2009 at age 69, and his former wife Marta died in 2012 at age 79.
 Having had perfect 20/20 vision his whole life, Jerry Orbach requested that his eyes be donated after his death.
 His wish was granted when two people – one who needed correction for a nearsighted eye and another who needed correction for a farsighted eye – received Orbach's corneas.
 His likeness has been used in an ad campaign for Eye Bank for Sight Restoration in Manhattan.
 Orbach was interred at Trinity Church Cemetery and Mausoleum in upper Manhattan.